sunainag/bank-token-issue-system/README.md

                           "state":"state",
                           "country":"country",
                           "zipCode":"zipCode",
-                          "created":"2019-02-12"
+                          "created":"13/02/2019"
                         }
             }
           }

+CounterController:

 PUT /tokens/{tokenNumber}/cancel Cancels an active token PUT /tokens/{tokenNumber}/complete Marks a service token a complete, in case the token is a multi-counter token, it gets queued at the next counter
-PUT /tokens/{tokenNumber}/comment Records a comment against the current service of the token
+PUT /tokens/{tokenNumber}/comment Records a comment against the current service of the token GET /counters?number=counterNumber Get the details of the given counter with number='counterNumber' GET /counters List all the counters

-CounterController:
-GET /counters List all the counters
 example: Go to http://localhost:8080/abs/bank/counters for counter details

 Token Generation Strategy
-Token generation strategy has been kept as pluggable.
-The current default implementation first identifies counters based on the customer type and then chooses the counter with the minimum queue size.
+he current default implementation first identifies counters based on the customer type and then chooses the counter with the minimum queue size.
 While issuing a token, the systems identifies all the services that need to be served by this token (either user chooses multiple services or service that by itself is a multi-counter service).
 Once a token is marked as complete for the current service, token is queued at the next counter for the next service.

 Token Sequence Generation